 Famous Child Psychologists

 Child psychologists don’t all do the same thing every day.
-A child psychologist who is conducting research might have a very different day than someone who is working with children in a juvenile detention center.
+A child psychologist conducting research might have a very different day than someone working with children in a juvenile detention center.

-If you end up as a child psychologist, you might end up with any of these tasks on any given day!
+If you become a child psychologist, you might end up with any of these tasks on any given day!

-- Sitting down for a therapy session with a client and/or their parents
+- Sitting down for a therapy session with a client and their parents

 - Administering tests to identify which students are gifted